Tuscany with a Cat: Where to Stay, What to Know & How to Travel Smart (2026 Guide)

 Seasonal Strategy

-- 🌸 Spring / 🍂 Autumn – Mild temperatures, lower crowds, often the most comfortable balance
+Mild temperatures, lower crowds, often the most comfortable balance.

-- ❄️ Winter – Quietest period, excellent for countryside stays, some closures
+Quietest period, excellent for countryside stays, though some attractions may have reduced hours.

 Traveling Tuscany with a Cat: Practical Tips